US Horse Racing Tips: Best bets from Saratoga on Wednesday

-Nick Shiambouros ended the week in style when both his selections won at Saratoga.
-Nick returns to the Spa with two fancies from the Wednesday card...
+Nick Shiambouros heads back to Saratoga with two selections from the outstanding card...

-"Jockey Irad Ortiz has a good book of rides, but this son of Laoban stands out"
+"She finished an excellent third to the brilliant Gamine in the Breeders’ Cup Filly and Mares Sprint at Keeneland last year, which reads well in the context of this race"

-Copa should go close in this $14k non-winner of three on the main track.
+Bell's the One should go close in this fascinating Grade 2 on the main track.

-This gelding finished down the field behind Wayakin in a valuable allowance race over a mile at Churchill Downs in May.
-He got caught in a ferocious speed duel, and paid the price some way from home.
-He had previously won a $40k non-winner of two at Keeneland, which reads well in the context of this race.
-Trainer Robertino Diodoro wisely drops him back to six furlongs.
-He has enough speed to make the lead, and it is nice to see David Cohen ride back for connections.
-Anything around 3.02/1 will do.
+This talented mare beat Sconsin in a Stakes race at Churchill Downs last month.
+She took the lead in the straight, and edged clear to win with a bit to space.
+She has cracked heads with some of the best females in the country.

+She finished an excellent third to the brilliant Gamine in the Breeders' Cup Filly and Mares Sprint at Keeneland last year, which reads well in the context of this race.
+Trainer Neil Pessin has been working her at Arlington Park and has not disappointed.
+She put in a bullet eight days ago and appears ready to do herself justice.
+This is a competitive event so BSP is recommended.

 Place £20 worth of Multiples or Bet Builders over the course of a day, and, after the bets have settled, you'll get a free £5 bet to use on Multiples or Bet Builders.
 Bets must settle before 23:59 on the day they're placed.
 No opt-in required, T&Cs apply.